Nominations for the 2025 Australian Crime and Violence Prevention Awards (ACVPA) have been extended.

 - Illicit drug activity

-- Serious and organised financial crime
+- Organised financial crime

 - Crimes against the person